 1. On paying for advice

-“When you’re very early on, nobody can provide quality enough advice to replace that research, and there are plenty of awesome people who will help you without asking for money.”
+“No one can provide great enough advise to replace that research when you’re very early on, and there are lots of awesome people who will help you without asking for money.”

 2. On how much cash you need to get started